M60 AVLB

-The M60 Armored Vehicle Launched Bridge (AVLB) is an armored vehicle based on the M60 Patton main battle tank's hull and used for the launching and retrieval of a 60 ft scissors-type bridge.
+The M60 armored vehicle launched bridge (AVLB) is an armored vehicle based on the M60 Patton main battle tank's hull and used for the launching and retrieval of a 60 ft scissors-type bridge.
 The AVLB consists of three major sections: the launcher, the vehicle hull, and the bridge.
-The M60 AVLB or Armored Vehicle Launched Bridge was introduced in 1963.
+The M60 AVLB was introduced in 1963.
 This combat engineer vehicle was developed by the US Army Engineer Research & Development Laboratories under contract with General Dynamics to replace the previous M48 AVLB.
 It was designed to launch bridge for tanks and other wheeled combat vehicles across trenches and water obstacles in combat conditions.
 A total of 400 armored bridge launchers and bridges were built.
 125 M60 AVLBs of all variants were constructed.

 Design

 Development

-In the early 1950s, the prototypes for US military Armored Vehicle-Launched Bridge (AVLB) were based on the M48A2 hull.
+In the early 1950s, the prototypes for US military AVLBs were based on the M48A2 hull.
 This AVLB prototype launcher assembly used an M48 tank with its turret removed from the chassis, fitted with a launching system for the scissors bridge carried on top of the hull.
 This AVLB bridge launching system was designed and tested by the US Army Engineer Research & Development Laboratories at Ft.
 Belvoir, Virginia.
 After the 1959 end of production of the M48, the chassis of the similar M60 was used, with 400 launcher assemblies and bridge units produced from 1958 to 1963.
 Many of these early bridge launcher units were later exported to Israel after the conclusion of the Vietnam War.